TritonDataCenter/containerpilot/docs/30-configuration/32-configuration-file.md

 $ containerpilot
 ```

 The configuration file format is [JSON5](http://json5.org/).
-If you are familiar with JSON, it is similar except that it accept comments, fields don't need to be surrounded by quotes, and it isn't nearly as fussy about extraneous trailing commas.
+If you are familiar with JSON, it is similar except that it accepts comments, fields don't need to be surrounded by quotes, and it isn't nearly as fussy about extraneous trailing commas.

 ## Schema